kattouf/Sake/docs/advanced-extensibility-of-sakeapp.md

     .executableTarget(
         name: "SakeApp",
         dependencies: [
-            "Sake",
+            .product(name: "Sake", package: "Sake"),
             .product(name: "ArgumentParser", package: "swift-argument-parser"),
-            "SwiftShell"
+            .product(name: "Subprocess", package: "swift-subprocess")
         ],
         path: "."
     ),
 ]
 ```

-This allows you to use libraries like `ArgumentParser` or `SwiftShell` to extend the capabilities of your commands.
+This allows you to use libraries like `ArgumentParser` or `swift-subprocess` to extend the capabilities of your commands.

 This flexibility lets you create commands that suit your specific needs while benefiting from Swift's extensive ecosystem of third-party libraries.